HL7NZ/nhi/input/pagecontent/general.md

 An api-key associates the client with a usage plan, which sets upper limits on the API request volume which is permitted.
 If a client exceeds their usage plan allocation an http error will be returned

-Clients will need to add there api key to the x-api-key header in each API request.
+Clients will need to add their api key to the x-api-key header in each API request.
 If no API key is included in the request header, a “Forbidden” error will be returned

 <h3>Usage Plans</h3>
 <table>